tetherless-world/whyis/docs/docker.md

 #### Prerequisites
 * Docker
 * `docker-compose`
-* A data folder in the same directory as your app and Whyis with permissions 777
+* A data folder alongside your `/apps` folder is in with permissions 777
   * See other notes

 ### Use